MorganDean464/JT67MOD-Shop/README.md

 * Taylor Martin Baker (The junior developer of JT67MOD)
 * Peter (The junior developer of JT67MOD)
 * Mark B. (The quality assurance of JT67MOD)
+* CSO weapons from Nexon
+* Half-Life 2 weapnos from Valve

 ### You are not allowed to: